sumitdas1984/speech-analytics/README.md

 Tools need to be installed
 --------------------------
-1. google-cloud-speech python lib
+1. google-cloud-speech (it's a python library. install using pip)
-2. ffmpeg
+2. ffmpeg (install this as linux program)
-3. gutils
+3. gsutils (install using gcloud. after installing gcloud configure gcloud using 'gcloud init')

 Configuration
 -------------